vansu99/prompts/basic-design.md

 Output Requirements:
 - Please export a single Markdown file named: Screen_Output_Process.md
 - The content should be structured as follows:
+  1. Diplay the title of the screen
-  1. Provided Image : Embed the image reference at the top of the file.
+  2. Provided Image : Embed the image reference at the top of the file.
-  2. The content of first section to last section
+  3. The content of first section to last section
-  3. Each section must follow the exact table format and content rules above
+  4. Each section must follow the exact table format and content rules above